SDK

 TypeScript

-async function waitForApproval(toolCallId: string): Promise<string> {
+async function waitForApproval(toolCallId: string, agentPubkey: string): Promise<string> {

 while (true) {

-const status = await getJudgmentStatus(toolCallId);
+const status = await getJudgmentStatus(toolCallId, agentPubkey);

 if (status.status === "answered") return status.verdict;